THE SUMMER LEADERSHIP INSTITUTE

 The Summer Leadership Institute fosters growth within the leadership of high school music programs.
 During this two-day event, 400 students from around the Southeast come together to learn effective leadership strategies and skills that will better equip them for leading themselves, their sections, and their ensemble.

-The 2024 Institute sessions include keynote speaker Peter Boonshaft with special guest Dr. Tim Lautzenheiser in sessions designed to motivate and inspire young musicians.
+The 2024 Institute sessions included keynote speaker Peter Boonshaft with special guest Dr. Tim Lautzenheiser in sessions designed to motivate and inspire young musicians.
+The 2025 keynote speakers will be announced soon!
 Breakout sessions with institute faculty focus on communication, team building, problem solving, public speaking and more.
 Directors attending the Director Track actively discuss new teaching methods focusing on highly effective and practical teaching techniques.

 The Summer Leadership Institute is the place to get a head start on next year’s thinking today, make connections, get new ideas and learn new strategies from experienced educators and clinicians in the field.